 Section 162(m) of the Code ("Section 162(m)") generally disallows a publicly traded company's federal income tax deduction for compensation paid to "covered employees" in excess of \$1 million during a company's taxable year.
-This \$1 million deduction limit covers all types of compensation, including cash, property and spread on the exercise of options.
-However, there are important exceptions to the deduction limitation, including "performance-based compensation" keyed to a pre-established, objective, nondiscretionary goal and formula, which are described in detail below.
+This \$1 million deduction limit covers all types of compensation, including cash, property and the spread on the exercise of options.
+For the past 25 years, public companies have structured their executive compensation programs to take advantage of an important exception to this deduction limitation for "performance-based compensation" keyed to a pre-established, objective, nondiscretionary goal and formula.
+However, under the 2017 Tax Reform Act, this exception has been eliminated.